Point data of interest

 which would remove all observations with location error higher than 2 km.

 Beyond plant species / community occurrence data, we also help produce global maps of vegetation indices such as the Normalized Difference Vegetation Index (NDVI), Fraction of Absorbed Photosynthetically Active Radiation (FAPAR), Leaf Area Index (LAI) and Dry Matter Productivity (DMP).
 Here we primarily recommend using standards set by the USGS via their land products derived from their MODIS imagery and Copernicus Global Land Service (CGLS).

-For global soil mapping we primarily use the National Cooperative Soil Survey (NCSS) Soil Characterization Database as the model to organize point data and as laboratory methods reference.
-NCSS SCDB has been chosen because: (a) it is the probably still the largest public soil point data resource, and (b) it comes with extensive documentation and examples.
-All NCSS data and documentation is available publicly without restrictions and is continuously maintained by USDA / NCSS.
+For global soil mapping we primarily use the National Cooperative Soil Survey (NCSS) Soil Characterization Database as the database model to organize point data and as laboratory methods reference.
+NCSS SCDB has been chosen because: (a) it is the largest public soil point data resource, and (b) it comes with extensive documentation and examples.
+In addition, all NCSS data and documentation is available publicly without restrictions and is continuously maintained by USDA / NCSS.
 To learn how is NCSS SCDB data organized, you can download the Microsoft Access copy of the data, then try adopt your data to its structure and standards.
 The field survey methods and methods used in the KSSL and other laboratories (e.g., procedures) are documented in detail in "Soil Survey Investigation Report No. 42." and "Soil Survey Investigation Report No. 45".

 The NCSS SCDB comprises multiple tables that need to be imported and combined to produce (see import steps) the two standard tables — (1) "sites" table with all information about the site such as coordinates and observation date: